7 Scrumptious Polish Summer Dishes

 This dish is best prepared using butter, so leave the cooking oil out of this one.
 Fry a bit of chopped up onions on a pan until transparent.
 Add the chanterelles (you’ll need to cut the larger ones into pieces beforehand) and continue to fry for about 5 minutes, stirring.
 Afterward just add the eggs, some salt and pepper, and bring the dish to completion.
-Before you start cooking remember to clean the chanterelles very well.
-Specks of earth in your scrambled eggs can be really irritating…

-Noodles with strawberries and white cheese
+Noodles with strawberries & white cheese

 Pasta with a red sauce and cheese rather sounds like the description of a popular Mediterranean dish.
 But it also describes noodles with strawberries and white cheese, a classic Polish summertime dish.
 It is usually made with short noodles, such as Fusilli.

 Even though rhubarb is a vegetable, and a rather tart one at that, it makes for a marvellous cake ingredient.
 Just make sure to tone down your rhubarb’s sourness a bit before you start making a cake with it.
 You can do that by placing slices of the rhubarb stems in a bowl and sprinkling them with sugar (the leaves are toxic and should be discarded).

-Written by Marek Kępa, August 2015
+Written by Marek Kępa, Aug 2015